qrman/qrman.github.io/_posts/2015-07-10-vertx3-guice.markdown

 {% endhighlight %}

 Thanks to WimbledonModule we can bind all necessary dependencies.
 In this example only EventBus instance and properties are binded.
-Properties comes from config.json file where application port number and Wimbledon players names are defined.
+Properties comes from config.json file where application port number and Wimbledon players' names are defined.

 {% highlight java linenos%}